JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 Thankfully there is a better way, combining htmltools and shiny to insert the dependency dynamically from JavaScript.

 The `boxxy` function needs to take an additional argument `animate` which is passed to the output list.
-This will be used in the `render` function (and JavaScript binding) to dynamically render the dependency.
+This will be used in the `render` function (and JavaScript binding) to render the dependency dynamically.

 ```r
 boxxy <- function(title, value, color = "black", aniamte = TRUE){